fn-code/govals/README.md

-# govals
+# Govals
-Go package for validate data
+Govals is go package for validate data